Tunisian democracy in turmoil after president sacks government | Politics

 Tunisian democracy in turmoil after president sacks government

-Tunisia's young democracy faced its worst crisis in a decade on Monday after President Kais Saied ousted the government and suspended parliament with help from the army, a move denounced as a coup by the main parties including Islamists.
+Tunisia is facing the worst crisis in its decade of democracy on Monday after President Kais Saied ousted the government and suspended parliament with help from the army, a move denounced as a coup by the country's main parties, including Islamists.

-His action followed months of deadlock and disputes pitting him against Prime Minister Hichem Mechichi and a fragmented parliament as Tunisia descended into an economic crisis exacerbated by the COVID-19 pandemic.
-The move risks a destabilising confrontation between the army-backed president, who is seen as an outsider, and groups that say the step is undemocratic, including Islamists who were repressed for decades until the 2011 Tunisian revolt that sparked the "Arab Spring" .
+He extended some existing measures aimed at countering the pandemic, including a curfew and internal travel bans, but which would also have the effect of dampening street opposition.
+Saied's action followed months of deadlock and disputes pitting him against Prime Minister Hichem Mechichi and a fragmented parliament as Tunisia descended into an economic crisis exacerbated by one of Africa's worst COVID-19 outbreaks.

+The crisis risks morphing into street confrontations as Saied's critics, including Islamists repressed for decades under a previous autocracy, warned he was endangering the democratic system introduced after the 2011 Arab Spring uprising.
+The White House voiced concern on Monday but said it had not yet determined whether Saied's actions constituted a coup.

+Rival groups faced off outside the parliament building on Monday, pelting each other with stones and hurling insults, but the size of the protests was limited to hundreds, and there were no major reported incidents of violence.
+The military surrounded the parliament and government palace, stopping MPs and state workers from entering the buildings, as well as the national television station.

 Though it has failed to deliver prosperity or good governance, Tunisia's democratic experiment since 2011 has stood in stark contrast to the fate of other countries where Arab Spring revolts ended in bloody crackdowns and civil war.
 Outside parliament, supporters of Saied and Ennahda hurled insults and bottles at each other.

 Saied has said any violent opposition will be met with force.
-He swept to office in 2019 after campaigning as the scourge of a corrupt, incompetent elite.
-He framed his actions as a constitutional and popular response to years of economic and political paralysis, and said Article 80 gave him power to dismiss the government, appoint a temporary administration, freeze parliament and lift the immunity of its members.
+He swept to office in 2019 promising to fight the scourge of a corrupt, incompetent elite.
+He framed his actions as a constitutional and popular response to years of economic and political paralysis, and said Article 80 of the constitution gave him power to dismiss the government, appoint a temporary administration, freeze parliament and lift the immunity of its members.

 The article requires consultation with the prime minister and parliament speaker.
 Ghannouchi has denied being consulted.
 Mechichi has not spoken in public.
 It also requires approval by a constitutional court that has not yet been created.

 Two of the other main parties in parliament, Heart of Tunisia and Karama, joined Ennahda in accusing Saied of a coup.
-The international response has been muted, but a German Foreign Office spokesperson said the suspension of parliament was based on "a rather broad interpretation of the constitution" and that Germany "did not want to call it a coup."

-The European Union urged all political actors to respect the constitution and avoid violence.
-Turkey's ruling, Islamist-rooted AK Party condemned Saied's actions.
-Qatar, which has supported Sunni Islamists such as the Muslim Brotherhood, called on all parties to avoid escalation and move towards dialogue.

-Egypt did not comment but state media coverage indicated official support for Saied's move, saying he had responded to "great popular anger".
-Bahrain, an ally of Saudi Arabia and the United Arab Emirates in opposing the Muslim Brotherhood, "voiced hope for brotherly Tunisia to achieve good and development and for greater stability and prosperity".
+The international response was muted on Monday, as regional allies of Ennahda, including Turkey, decried Saied's moves as a coup.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)